 - They shift the lens from us to them, so decisions aren’t just personal opinion.

-- They focus priorities — you can’t design for everyone at once.
+- They force focus.
+You can’t design for everyone at once

 Where They Go Wrong